 The 445 SUV is one of three crossover models in Riviera’s range of do-everything boats.
 The 445 SUV model measures 47’5” (14.5 m) in LOA, 15’ (4.57 m) at the beam, and has a draft of 3’8” (1.13 m).
 The forefoot is sharp and deep, the bow has a marked flare, and the bottom has been optimized for Volvo Penta pod drives.
 Like all Rivieras, she was designed to handle Australia's coastal waters which are notoriously rough.

 - Helm with VHF radio included

-- Aft facing lounge on mezzanine level with drawers underneath
+- Aft facing lounge on the mezzanine level with drawers underneath

-- 2 fishboxes (non-removable) in cockpit floor with pump out
+- 2 fishboxes (non-removable) in cockpit floor with pump-out facilities

 - Icemaker fitted portside within GRP locker